proofofgame/find_to_earn/README.md

 send-stx: Send STX to player.
 Only callable by the contract owner.

+set-treasure-phase-1: Setting NFT ids that gives a treasure reward at the first rarity level.

+set-treasure-phase-2: Setting NFT ids that gives a treasure reward at the second rarity level.

+set-treasure-phase-3: Setting NFT ids that gives a treasure reward at the third rarity level.

-set-treasure-phase-1: Setting NFT ids that gives a chest reward at the first rarity level.
+set-chest-phase-1: Setting NFT ids that gives a chest reward at the first rarity level.

-set-treasure-phase-2: Setting NFT ids that gives a chest reward at the second rarity level.
+set-chest-phase-2: Setting NFT ids that gives a chest reward at the second rarity level.

-set-treasure-phase-3: Setting NFT ids that gives a chest reward at the third rarity level.
+set-chest-phase-3: Setting NFT ids that gives a chest reward at the third rarity level.

 set-coins-phase-1: Setting NFT ids that gives a coins reward at the first rarity level.